Beat Jet Lag like a Pro: How to deal with jet lag in children & adults

 Quick tricks for jet lag in kids

-I see parents struggling with screaming kids on long flights, and my heart goes out to them.
+You can help with the transition if you adjust meal / sleep timings 30 min for a couple of days before travel.
 Please pre-plan naps, play time, and let them run the length of the airport to tire them out.

 Jet lag can be easily avoided in kids as well.